PEI-Education/starter-repo-handlebars/README.md

 - [`eslint-import-resolver-webpack`](https://github.com/benmosher/eslint-plugin-import/tree/master/resolvers/webpack) - Throw exceptions for import/export in webpack

 Notes on diffs from original config:
+- I adjusted the config files to handle multi-page projects instead of single pages.
+Each page (handlebars template) needs to be added to the *pages* array in webpack.common.js using the same name as the template file.
 - I removed Sass and PostCSS because they were introducing vulnerabilities and neither was going to be in use.
 - I removed Babel because all users are on managed evergreen versions of Chrome or Edge and can interpret ES6 code without transpiling.
 - The linters are having a hard time with both Handlebars templates (mixed context) and PowerSchool DATs (tlist_sql especially), but I haven't had a chance to really investigate how we could possibly solve that